The story and analysis behind Global Grand Central.

 – When projects end, practitioners are too exhausted to share valuable lessons

 – Fewer and more relevant reports and evaluations.
 Preferably pooled, so that the same report can be sent to several funders.
-A reporting platform should also be supporting for creative and learning processes, and feasible as a social networking and portfolio building space for professional exchange.
+A reporting platform should also be supportive of creative and learning processes, and feasible as a social networking and portfolio building space for professional exchange.

 – Results that are spread are usually only positive, excluding lessons from “failures”